zacpet19/YouTubeBot/README.txt

 Change Reddit scraper return structure
 Add second passthrough of docstrings implement logger into classes
-Write tests for new texttospeech methods write tests for new video methods
+Write tests for new text to speech methods write tests for new video methods
 Implement better censorship method
 Benchmark censorship methods
 switch to headless chrome?
-Add screenshots for comments to video use selenium to add tags to youtube shorts
+Add screenshots for comments to video
+Use selenium to add tags to youtube shorts
+Implement proxy rotation to avoid google CAPTCHA
+Test log out of gmail account after video upload